Anuj-Khadka/Meta-Front-End-Development/7. Principles of UX|UI Design/Week 3/notes.md

 - `Kerning`: Kerning is the space that exists between two specific letters.
 - `Leading`: The space between two lines of text is known as leading.
 - `White space`: In typography, white space refers to the space between blocks of text.

+# Grid System

+> A grid system is a structure of invisible lines and columns to the user that hold elements and contents of a design of a webpage together.
+They provide designs with a consistent rhythm and limit decision-making.

+They are made up of

+- Columns `12 on desktop,
+  8 on a tablet, and
+  4 on mobile. `
+- Rows
+- Gutters
+- Modules
+- Margins